IQSS/dataverse/doc/sphinx-guides/source/container/base-image.rst

 Only ``mvn -Pct deploy`` will trigger building on all enabled architectures (and will try to push the images to a registry, which is Docker Hub by default).

-You must specify which architectures you would like to build for and include by them as a comma separated list:
+You can specify which architectures you would like to build for and include by them as a comma separated list:
-``mvn -Pct deploy -Ddocker.platforms="linux/amd64,linux/arm64"``
+``mvn -Pct deploy -Ddocker.platforms="linux/amd64,linux/arm64"``.
+The shown configuration is the default and may be omitted.

 Yet, to enable building with non-native code on your build machine, you will need to setup a cross-platform builder!